 Teri was the hostess with the mostess and represented Conyers to the utmost.
 As any fine hostess would do, she ended our night with appetizers and cocktails at Las Flores, a Mexican restaurant located in Olde Town Conyers.
 We had margaritas, on the rocks of course, fresh made salsa with chips, a platter of street tacos and yucca fries.
 We were a group of happy bloggers.
 Visit their website to see if they have your favorite Mexican dish here.

 This tour helped me to appreciate where I now call home.
-I got to meet some wonderful new people while hanging out some old friends.
+I got to meet some wonderful new people while hanging out with some old friends.
 Memories made.
 So when you get an opportunity, come on out to Conyers so you can make some memories of your own.

 Until next time…